College planning and career information for 11th & 12th-grade students.

 5

-The colleges use this “financial need” formula to calculate how much to award you in financial aid:
+Colleges use this “financial need” formula to calculate how much to award in financial aid:

 COST OF EDUCATION (tuition, fees, books, living expenses) – STUDENT AID INDEX (your FAFSA results) = YOUR FINANCIAL NEED